aws-samples/serverless-patterns/lambda-efs-cdk/README.md

     ```bash
     cdk deploy
     ```
-1. Cleanup

-1. Note the outputs from the CDK deployment process.
+Note the outputs from the CDK deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works